danthorpe/Money/README.md

 ```
 > Binary operator '+' cannot be applied to operands of type 'GBP' (aka '_Money&lt;Currency.GBP&gt;') and 'EUR' (aka '_Money&lt;Currency.EUR&gt;')

-Of course, `Money` supports the usual suspects of decimal arithmetic operators, so you can add, subtract, multiply, divide values of the same type, and values with `Int` and `Double` with some limitations.
+Of course, `Money` supports the usual suspects of decimal arithmetic operators, so you can add, subtract, multiply, divide values of the same type, and values with `Int` and `Double` with the expected limitations.

 ## Foreign Currency Exchange (FX)
 To represent a foreign exchange transaction, i.e. converting `USD` to `EUR`, use a FX service provider.
 There is built in support for [Yahoo](https://finance.yahoo.com/currency-converter/#from=USD;to=EUR;amt=1) and [OpenExchangeRates.org](https://openexchangerates.org) services.
 But it’s possible for consumers to create their own too.

-The following code snippet represent a currency exchange using Yahoo’s currency converter.
+The following code snippet represents a currency exchange using Yahoo’s currency converter.

 ```swift
 Yahoo<USD,EUR>.quote(100) { result in